Fall Metal and Leaf Wreath DIY

-- one – I found all of my supplies on line.
-You need a glue gun, grapevine wreath, assorted acrylic paint colors (I used cream, orange, copper, and a light brown).
+- one – I found all of my supplies online.
+You need a glue gun, grapevine wreath, and assorted acrylic paint colors (I used cream, orange, copper, and light brown paint).
 I used one package of these leaves and metal flowers you can find here and here.

 - three – Using your glue gun, add the leaves all the way around the wreath.
 Be sure to glue them in the same direction.

 - four – Once you are done, they should look like this.

 - five – Paint the flowers in the desired colors.
 I mixed together a lot of the paint colors.

 - six – Let the flowers dry completely.